bhudgens/prompts/custom-context.md

-You should always prefer mcp_tools over any other method if they are available

-I've successfully implemented a bulk file reading MCP server that:
+You should always use all MCP tools when available over other mechanisms.
+There is a bulk file reading MCP server and it should always be the priority way to read files, the functionality is:

 1. Provides a read_files_bulk tool that accepts:
 - An array of file paths to read
-- Required workingDirectory parameter that defaults to process.cwd()
+- Optional workingDirectory parameter that defaults to process.cwd()
 - Optional includeMetadata flag for file stats

 2. Returns formatted results with: